me7ose17/walk-through/README.md

 2. **Safe Perception**: Focuses on safety perception characteristics of streets, using scoring to construct sequences and compare similarities.

 3. **Function**: Involves usage and functional characteristics of streets, implementing sequences based on street functions, such as commercial activities and residential areas.
+Then compares similarities between different streets

 ## Experimental Data
 To support our research, we utilized experimental data and results from Chengdu.
 This data encompasses street features, similarity, and uniqueness indicators from various regions of Chengdu.